raforg/rawhide/README.md

-       -V --version - Show the version message, then exit -N           - Don't read system-wide config (/etc/rawhide.conf) -n           - Don't read user-specific config (~/.rhrc) -f fname     - Read functions and/or expression from a file/stdin [-e] 'expr'   - Read functions and/or expression from the cmdline
+       -V --version - Show the version message, then exit -N           - Don't read system-wide config (/etc/rawhide.conf) -n           - Don't read user-specific config (~/.rhrc) -f-          - Read functions and/or expression from stdin -f fname     - Read functions and/or expression from a file [-e] 'expr'   - Read functions and/or expression from the cmdline

      traversal options: